 Meeting 2: Tally Up The Totals

 Let your kids know exactly what bills you’ve been covering and how much you’ve been paying.
-It gives them a clear picture of what they’ll be expected to pay and gives them time to chew on it and plan for it before they actually start paying.
+It gives them a clear picture of what they’ll be expected to pay.
+It gives them time to chew on it and plan for it before they actually start paying.

 Meeting 3: Overemphasize The Dates